New Way Of Smoking Wings – Pork Wings Recipe

-- Set up your smoker by heating up coals along with woodchips.
-Some people use hickory, others use apple wood chips.
-The heat should be set so that it transmits at least 275 degrees of indirect heat.
+- Set up your smoker (charcoal or electric smoker) by heating up coals along with woodchips.
+Choose the wood depending on what kind of smoke flavor you want to get.
+Some people use hickory, others use apple wood chips, everyone's favorite flavor profile is different.
+The internal temperature of the smoker should be set so that it transmits at least 275 degrees of indirect heat.

 - Maintain the heat levels by adding more charcoals to the mix.
 Most smoking for smaller pieces of meat, such as pork wings, takes as little as just one hour and 20 minutes.
 That’s plenty of time to take care of your side dishes and desserts!